 When I began working on this film, I could have never imagined the great struggles and joys or the incredible highs and lows that would lie ahead.

-In the summer of 2013, I met the president of the Somalia football federation in Tahiti for the FIFA Beach Soccer World Cup.
-Two months later, I traveled to Nairobi with co-producer/editor, Brian Bellinkoff, to meet the Somali national team while they competed in the oldest tournament in Central and East Africa.
+In the summer of 2013, I met the president of the Somali Football Federation in Tahiti for the FIFA Beach Soccer World Cup.
+Two months later, I traveled to Nairobi with co-producer/editor Brian Bellinkoff to meet the Somali national team while they competed in the oldest tournament in Central and East Africa.
 As I started to get to know the players, I was struck by their personal stories of terror, stories that sounded more like nightmares masked by positivity and love for their country.

 Fundamental to Scientology is a humanitarian mission of extraordinary scope, now extending to some 200 nations.
 Included therein are programs for human rights, human decency, literacy, morality, drug prevention and disaster relief.

 For this reason, the Scientology Network provides a platform for Independent filmmakers who embrace a vision of building a better world.